Gravitalia/Autha/README.md

 - One-Time Usage OAuth token

 #### Argon2
-[Argon2id](https://en.wikipedia.org/wiki/Argon2) is a key-derivative hash function that is resistant to side-channel attacks and optimizes resistance to GPU cracking attacks.<br />
+[Argon2id](https://en.wikipedia.org/wiki/Argon2) is a key-derivative hash function which resists to side-channel attacks and is more reliable against GPU cracking attacks.<br />
 It allows us to manage the amount of memory used (normally `1GB`), the degree of parallelism as well as the number of iterations to do.

 #### ChaCha20Poly1305